Buying bitcoin without KYC: your options in 2026

 When you buy bitcoin on a regulated exchange, the data you hand over doesn’t stay in one place.
 It sits on a server somewhere and is occasionally leaked onto the internet.
 In the UK, exchanges now share your data directly with HMRC.
 This means it’s not enough to trust your chosen exchange.
 You also need to trust every third party and intermediary that they’re sharing your data with, including your government.

 None of this means you should stop using your preferred centralised exchange.
-I’m no purist; centralised exchanges are convenient and highly liquid.
-But there are good reasons to buy at least some of your bitcoin from other sources.
+If your plan is to accumulate for the long term and withdraw to self-custody, KYC is a privacy cost you pay in return for unmatched liquidity and low fees.
+But there are very good reasons to buy at least some of your bitcoin from other sources.
 Privacy around your own money is a reasonable thing to want, and Bitcoin is one of the few assets that makes it possible to save and transact without being surveilled.

 Your options